ABOUT THE Barlow foundation

 Martin McKenna – Director

 Martin has a Bachelor of Arts and comes from a long career as a writer and director in television and film.
 His first feature was produced in 2015.
 Since 2014 Martin has been informally involved with the Barlow Foundation travelling to partner programs in Bangladesh, India and Cambodia to gain a deeper understanding of the Foundation and the work it does.
 He is a part time mentor for VCA screenwriting students and a full time developer of feature films and documentary.
 Martin is also a very keen impact investor.
-Martin is based in Melbourne and is married with two adult children.
+Martin is based in Melbourne and is married to Deborah - they have two adult children.